What is Periodontitis?

 What is the Cause of Periodontitis?

 The root cause of periodontitis is poor oral hygiene.
 If a person is not particular to dental hygiene then tartar will gradually form on the teeth.
 Tartar cannot be removed by simply brushing it off with toothpaste.
 It would be best to consult your dentist and have your teeth cleaned and the tartar removed.
+Your periodontitis treatment at home will depend on the state of your oral health.

 There are also other factors that contribute to the risk of getting this gum disease.
 Below are some examples: